THE STORY BEHIND SMATERIA

 Giving scraps a second life

 That’s what we like most at Smateria, turning waste into something unconventional and of high quality.
-The leather we use comes from sofa factories in Cambodia which inspired the name of the Diva line.
+The leather we use comes from sofa factories in Cambodia which inspired the name of the Diva Collection.
 We collect the offcuts of leather from local factories and give them a new life.